 One of the best things about software as a service businesses (and a reason why they trade at such high multiples) is that customers tend to spend more with the company over time.

-Snowflake's net revenue retention rate, an important measure of how much customers from a year ago were spending at the end of the quarter, was at 173% in Q3.
-That means even if they didn't win any new customers, Snowflake would have grown its revenue 73% year on year.
+Snowflake's net revenue retention rate, an important measure of how much customers from a year ago were spending at the end of the quarter, was at 178% in Q4.
+That means even if they didn't win any new customers, Snowflake would have grown its revenue 78% year on year.
 Significantly up from the last quarter, this is an absolutely exceptional retention rate, meaning Snowflake's software is extremely successful with their customers who are rapidly expanding the use of it across their organizations.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Snowflake's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 63.8% in Q3.
+Snowflake's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 65% in Q4.

-With a market capitalization of $102 billion, more than $3.89 billion in cash and with free cash flow over the last twelve months being positive, the company is in a very strong position to invest in growth.
+Sporting a market capitalization of $80.6 billion, more than $3.85 billion in cash and with positive free cash flow over the last twelve months, we're confident that Snowflake has the resources it needs to pursue a high growth business strategy.

 We were impressed by the exceptional revenue growth Snowflake delivered this quarter.
-And we were also excited to see that it outperformed Wall St’s revenue expectations.
-Zooming out, we think this impressive quarter should have shareholders feeling very positive.
-The company is up 13.8% on the results and currently trades at $353.55 per share.
+And we were also glad to see the improvement in net revenue retention rate.
+Overall, we think this was a strong quarter, that should leave shareholders feeling very positive.
+But investors might have been expecting more than guidance just in line with estimates considering the high valuation and the company is down 28.5% on the results and currently trades at $190.01 per share.

 Is Now The Time?

 Snowflake may have had a good quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
 We think Snowflake is a good business.
 We would expect growth rates to moderate from here, but its revenue growth has been exceptional, over the last two years.
-And while its gross margins show its business model is much less lucrative than the best software businesses, the good news is its customers are increasing their spending quite quickly, suggesting that they love the product, and its efficient customer acquisition is better than many similar companies.
+And while its gross margins show its business model is much less lucrative than the best software businesses, the good news is its customers are increasing their spending quite quickly, suggesting that they love the product, and its very efficient customer acquisition hints at the potential for strong profitability.